forgxyz/expensifly/README.md

 - navbar buttons should load whatever the selected month is, as chosen by the dropdown.
 - "home" loads the month overview, view transactions loads is not just for the curr month, portal does the same.
   - add current month button
+- [ ] top 3 categories only showing max, not sum???

 ### record
 - [ ] option for money in
   - record top line to have a view of cash flow
 - [ ] date accepts str input
   - popup calendar for one click input?
+- [ ] change month does not load on this view

 ### view
 - [ ] edit tx functionality.
 See [the save() method](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/#the-save-method).
 Edit button next to TX, or pass TX ID into an edit search box to bring up a populated form.
 Change as needed there.